 Microsoft standard OS products have included relatively simple disk and volume management tools from the beginning.
 But those that wanted sophisticated volume management or backup tools, for instance, always went to the likes of Veritas, Legato, CA and others.
 Microsoft's first real foray into the storage business began with their introduction of [the] Windows SAK (Server Appliance Kit) product a couple of years ago.
 With this software product, one could take a standard Intel server and convert it very quickly into a low-end NAS product.
 That started the mass production of CIFS-based NAS products from the likes of Dell, Iomega, IBM, HP and others.
 Microsoft has since enhanced this product and the new revision is called Windows Storage Server 2003, released within the last couple of months.
 Along with that they have added additional functionality for snapshots and backup via products known as VSS (virtual Storage Service) and VDS (virtual Disk Service).
 Microsoft also has added an iSCSI initiator driver for Windows Server 2003.
 All this activity is suggestive of serious intent on the part of Microsoft that they intend to aggressively participate in this growth arena.
 Which products should the company think about discontinuing?

 Previous releases of the Server Appliance Kit (SAK) have poor Network File System (NFS) performance and need to be put to pasture.
-What has Microsoft done
+What has Microsoft done this year to make itself a stronger company?

 They have made serious performance improvements in both the Common Internet File System (CIFS) and the Network File System (NFS), added utilities for managing storage (VSS and VDS) as well as an iSCSI driver.
 Who or what do you see as Microsoft's biggest threat?